ClusterHQ/fli-docker/README.md

 An example of a Stateful App Manifest (SAM) YAML file could be `dev-manifest.yml` below.
 Notice, under the `volumes:` section of the manifest, that each named volume references a `volumeset` and a `snapshot`.
-You can obtain these identifiers from the Flocker Hub user interface, or the `fs3` command line utility.
+You can obtain these identifiers from the Flocker Hub user interface, or the `fli` command line utility.
 Documentation about the Flocker Hub product itself can be found at [ClusterHQ Documentation](https://clusterhq.com).

 ```yaml